Current volunteering opportunities

 But they need your help to keep this wonderful and often vital service going.

-Volunteers are needed to fill a host of voluntary roles within the organization.
-These include: Passenger Survey Supporters (being a friendly face who chats with passengers about their journey and distributes surveys), Membership Secretary (maintaining the member / supporter database, distributing membership cards), BusWalks Manager (arranging walks that use a bus for part of the journey) and even a Friends of Moorsbus Newsletter Editor (writing some content and editing the company Newsletter).
+Volunteers are needed to fill a host of voluntary roles within the organisation.
+These include: Passenger Survey Supporters (being a friendly face who chats with passengers about their journey and distributes surveys), Membership Secretary (maintaining the member/supporter database, distributing membership cards), BusWalks Manager (arranging walks that use a bus for part of the journey) and even a Friends of Moorsbus Newsletter Editor (writing some content and editing the company Newsletter).
 A full list of Moorsbus volunteering opportunities can be seen on their website www.moorsbus.org

 If you are interested in any of the roles please email email@example.com